mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

  - fully correlated images sum and become twice as loud (**+6 dB**) over non-correlated ones;
- - uncorrelated images—those that exist in the left or right channel only, still remain but they are "softer" than the center image;
+ - uncorrelated images—those that exist in the left or right channel only, still remain, but they are "softer" than the center image;
  - reverse correlated (or anti-correlated) images—those that exist both in the left and the right channel but have their phases reversed, disappear.